casperleerink/cleerink/posts/end-to-end-typesafety-to-ship-fast.md

 Here’s how we adapted our stack as projects moved beyond MVP:

-- **More strict API validation**: While early versions relied on inferred tRPC schemas, later stages introduced shared validation using tools like `zod`, and more granular error handling.
+- **Stricter API validation**: While early versions relied on inferred tRPC schemas, later stages introduced shared validation using tools like `zod` and more granular error handling.

 - **Modularization**: MVPs often start as monoliths.
 As complexity grows, we split features into well-defined modules or services — sometimes even separate packages within a monorepo.

 - **Data migrations & versioning**: MVPs typically get by with straightforward schema changes.
-But once you’re live, you need more controlled database migrations, rollback strategies, and change tracking.
+Once you’re live, you need more controlled database migrations, rollback strategies, and change tracking.
 Drizzle made this easy to introduce incrementally.

 - **Background jobs & queues**: In the MVP, you might do everything in a request.
-Later, async tasks (emails, processing, syncing) move to queues (e.g. using `bullmq`, `resend`, or serverless functions).
+Later, async tasks (emails, processing, syncing) move to queues (e.g., using `bullmq`, `resend`, or serverless functions).

 - **Role-based auth & permissions**: MVPs often assume a single user type.
 As teams grow and products evolve, we layered in role-based access, multi-tenant architectures, and fine-grained API guards — again, with full type safety.

 What’s key is that **none of these evolutions required a tech stack change**.
-We started with a sane baseline, and expanded as the product demanded — without breaking things or slowing down.
+We started with a sane baseline and expanded as the product demanded — without breaking things or slowing down.

 ---